Global B(G) with adelic coefficients and transfer factors at non-regular elements: Normalizing Transfer Factors

 At each place $v$ of $F$, we get a refined endoscopic datum $(\mb{H}_{F_v} , s, \eta)$ of $\mb{G}^*_{F_v}$.
-We have the ``Whittaker normalized'' transfer factor between $\mb{H}_v$ and $\mb{G}^*_v$ which we denote $\Delta[\mf{w}_v](\gamma^{\mb{H}}, \gamma^*)$ for $\gamma^{\mb{H}} \in \mb{H}(F_v)$ a $(\mb{G},\mb{H})$-regular semisimple element and $\gamma^*$ a semisimple element of $\mb{G}^*(F_v)$.
+This combined with our choice of ${}^L \eta$ gives the ``Whittaker normalized'' transfer factor between $\mb{H}_v$ and $\mb{G}^*_v$ which we denote $\Delta[\mf{w}_v](\gamma^{\mb{H}}, \gamma^*)$ for $\gamma^{\mb{H}} \in \mb{H}(F_v)$ a $(\mb{G},\mb{H})$-regular semisimple element and $\gamma^*$ a semisimple element of $\mb{G}^*(F_v)$.
 As explained in \cite[\S5.5]{KS2}, there are two normalizations of the factor which are compatible with twisted endoscopy and these are denoted by $\Delta'_{\lambda}$ and $\Delta^{\lambda}_D$.
 The first transfer factor is compatible with the arithmetic normalization of the local Langlands correspondence while the second is compatible with the geometric normalization.
 In this paper, we will use the second of these normalizations which notably differs from the choice made in \cite{KalTai}.
 Our construction of the various $\obs$ and $\inv$ invariants is analogous to \cite{KalTai} and hence differs from that of \cite{KS} (cf \cite[Rem.
 4.2.2]{KalTai}).